 Open exclusively to top-performing undergraduate students from across U-M, the Graham Sustainability Scholars program engages participants in collaborative, co-curricular activities that foster systems thinking skills and leadership development.

-Participants become part of an interdisciplinary sustainability leadership program and receive special access to and funding for field-based experiences.
+Become part of an interdisciplinary sustainability leadership program and receive special access to and funding for field-based experiences.
 Learn more about this unique program including requirements, field experiences, co-curricular activities, and how you can get involved.

 U-M Sophomores: Become A Scholar